xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/quickstart.md

 }
 ```

-#### Different types of content
+#### Handle different types of content

-All the send functions support `SendOptions` as an optional parameter.
-The `contentType` option allows specifying different types of content than the default simple string, which is identified with content type identifier `ContentTypeText`.
+All send functions support `SendOptions` as an optional parameter.
+The `contentType` option allows specifying different types of content than the default simple string standard content type, which is identified with content type identifier `ContentTypeText`.

+To learn more about content types, see [Content types with XMTP](/docs/dev-concepts/content-types).

 Support for other types of content can be added by registering additional `ContentCodecs` with the `Client`.
 Every codec is associated with a content type identifier, `ContentTypeId`, which is used to signal to the client which codec should be used to process the content that is being sent or received.
-See [XIP-5](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-5-message-content-types.md) for more details on codecs and content types.

-Codecs and content types may be proposed as interoperable standards through [XRCs](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-9-composite-content-type.md).
+For example, see the [Codecs](https://github.com/xmtp/xmtp-js/tree/main/src/codecs) available in `xmtp-js`.

 If there is a concern that the recipient may not be able to handle a non-standard content type, the sender can use the `contentFallback` option to provide a string that describes the content being sent.
 If the recipient fails to decode the original content, the fallback will replace it and can be used to inform the recipient what the original content was.

 ```ts
 // Assuming we've loaded a fictional NumberCodec that can be used to encode numbers,
-// and is identified with ContentTypeNumber, we can use it as follows.
+// and is identified with ContentTypeNumber, we can use it as follows. xmtp.registerCodec:(new NumberCodec()) conversation.send(3.14, {

-xmtp.registerCodec:(new NumberCodec())
-conversation.send(3.14, {
   contentType: ContentTypeNumber,